OutSystems/docs-odc/src/eap/reuse-elements.md

 ---
-summary: Summary of Neo differences for OutSystems 11 users.
+summary: Reuse elements to share across apps.
 tags: outsystems 11; resuse; app depenencies; public elements
 ---

-# Reuse elements across apps
+# Reuse elements across apps  [WIP]

-You can share public elements across your OutSystems applications to accelerate development  and enable consistency across your app catalog.
+You can share public elements across your applications to accelerate development and enable consistency across apps.
 Sharing elements creates dependencies between producer and consumer apps.
-In Neo, strong dependencies (for example, those in which a consumer executes logic from a producer) can only exist between the following app types:
+In Project Neo, strong dependencies (for example, those in which a consumer executes logic from a producer) can only exist between the following app types:

 * Library (producer) and a Web or Mobile App (consumer) -- You can share Client Actions and Server Actions in libraries (producer), and use them in apps (consumer).
 Apps can’t be a producer when sharing Client and Server Actions.
 * Two libraries -- Libraries can be producers or consumers.